Skip to main content

 • Worsening anxiety and mood over time

-• Cognitive issues: memory, attention, decision-making
+• Cognitive issues affecting memory, attention, and decision-making

 • Risk of overdose, especially when combined with alcohol or opioids